 Piriformis syndrome is disorder which occurs due to the compression of the sciatic nerve by the piriformis muscle.
 The compression of the sciatic nerve can result in pain, tingling, numbness along the either path of the nerve descending from lower thigh downwards to the legs

-Massage For Piriformis Syndrome
+Massage Therapy For Piriformis Syndrome

 In addition to the use of conventional modern medical treatment, physical therapy, massage and stretching have been considered to be beneficial to strengthen the muscles of the abdomen and the back to reduce strain on the piriformis muscle.